strapi/documentation/docusaurus/docs/cloud/getting-started/usage-billing.md

 If you don't pay the invoice, the subscription of your project will automatically be cancelled and the project will be suspended.
 You can reactivate the subscription through the billing modal (see [Edit subscription](https://docs.strapi.io/cloud/account/settings#edit-subscription)).

-1. Log into the billing Modal and go to the *Subscription details* of the subscription associated with the suspended project.
+1. Log into the billing modal and go to the *Subscription details* of the subscription associated with the suspended project.
 You should see a warning message confirming that the subscription was canceled for the following reason: "Not Paid".
 2. Go back to the homepage of the billing modal, listing subscriptions and billing options.
 3. Go to *Payment methods* and add a new, working card to pay the invoice.
 As soon as the invoice is paid, your project will automatically be reactivated.